qojulia/QuantumCumulants.jl/docs/src/examples/filter-cavity_indexed.md

 nothing # hide
 ```

 Now we assume that all atoms behave identically, but we want to obtain the equations for 20 different filter cavities.
 To this end we $\texttt{scale}$ the Hilbert space of the atoms and $\texttt{evaluate}$ the filter cavities.
-Specifying the Hilbert space is done with the kwarg $\texttt{h}$, which can either be the specific Hilbert space or it's acts-on number.
-Evaluating the filer cavities requires a numeric upper bound for the used $\texttt{Index}$, we provide this with a dictionary on the kwarg $\texttt{limits}$.
+Specifying the Hilbert space is done with the kwarg $\texttt{h}$, which can either be the specific Hilbert space or its acts-on number.
+Evaluating the filter cavities requires a numeric upper bound for the used $\texttt{Index}$, we provide this with a dictionary on the kwarg $\texttt{limits}$.

 ```@example filter_cavity_indexed